 These anti-lidar solutions are independent of the radar detector device; they are polymers that can be applied to a car’s headlights or other parts of the front grill.
 In many states, such laser jammers are illegal because of safety issues with laser beams.

-Finding the right radar detector for your purposes isn’t as simple as search, click, and buy.
+Finding the right radar detector for your purposes isn’t as simple as searching, clicking, and running your card.
 There are a number of considerations to take into account.

 The advantage of a dash-installed radar detector is that it is far more difficult for a thief to steal and equally difficult for law enforcement to detect.
 And when it comes to radar detectors, a less-conspicuous device is optimal.